-(RNG.2.3) Generated random numbers shall pass AIS31 statistical tests (Test Procedure A).
+(RNG.2.3) Generated random numbers shall pass AIS31 statistical tests (Test tests on the DTRNG FRO output in order to execute so-called health test.
+If health test fails, the function returns an error value and the DTRNG FRO is shut down.
+The library also provides a function to generate random numbers for user applications.

-Application Note: The EHP DTRNG FRO library comprises some functions that perform statistical tests on the DTRNG FRO output.
 This function also checks if there is any malfunction in the post-processing mechanism or potential fault attacks.
 If that is the case, DTRNG FRO is turned off and no random numbers will be returned.
 Those functions are described in EHP DTRNG FRO Application note in detail and are available to embedded software.